 The project committees have recommended that the results of the assessment be reported in terms of three subscores, each of them reflecting performance in one of the three main areas of technology and engineering literacy: Technology and Society, Design and Systems, and Information and Communication Technology.
 An overall composite score will also be reported.
 At this time technology instruction in most K-12 schools focuses on one or another of the three areas rather than a fusion of the three, so a composite score can be expected to have less relevance than the scores from the three areas.
+Scale scores will also be available for the three practices addressed in the Technology and Engineering Literacy Assessment: Understanding Technological Principles; Developing Solutions and Achieving Goals; and Communicating and Collaborating.

 Reporting on achievement levels is the primary way in which NAEP results reach the general public and policymakers.
 Achievement level results indicate the degree to which student performance meets the standards set for what students should know and be able to do at the Basic, Proficient, and Advanced levels.
 Definitions of achievement levels articulate expectations of performance at each grade level.
 They are reported as percentages of students within each achievement level range, as well as the percentage of students at or above Basic and at or above Proficient ranges.

 Results for students not reaching the Basic achievement level are reported as below Basic.
-Results are also reported for subgroups of students using demographic data and background variables specific to the NAEP Technology and Engineering Literacy Assessment.
+Results are also reported for subgroups of students using demographic data and contextual variables specific to the NAEP Technology and Engineering Literacy Assessment.
 An individual student's performance cannot be reported based on NAEP results.